-- Not enough water projects are "bankable" or "fit to finance"; - And even much less in the case of transformative, water cooperation projects in intersectoral, post-conflict and/or transboundary contexts; - A critical issue in view of SDG6, the immense investment needs, and the short 15-20 year "window of opportunity" - Typically, the main constraint is not the financing, but getting agreements between stakeholders and the political will to take action: - Countless such water cooperation projects have been dropped, are frozen, or are being implemented very slowly, even though financing is available Not enough (financial) incentives for undertaking such projects (incl. for staff!) - Very few (if any) opportunities to bring together ALL stakeholders, at early conceptual stage, or during implementation when major correction course is needed (eg. treaty, contract renegotiation, political changes...)

-- Silo problem, parallel project preparation paths that do not intersect, culture issues, stakeholders do not meet or at a late (too latel) stage

-- Legal, procedural issues (eg. Interactions between financiers, private sector and NGOs; consultations between countries before formal agreements...) - Need for an informal "safe space" to spark and catalyse cooperation, to build bridges, develop confidence between actors at an early stage,
+- Not enough water projects are "bankable" or "fit to finance"; - And even much projects are of transformative, water cooperation projects in intersectoral, post-conflict and/or transboundary contexts; - A critical issue in view of SDG6, the immense investment needs, and the short 15-20 year "window of opportunity" - Typically, the main constraint is not the financing, but getting agreements between stakeholders and the political will to take action: Countless such water cooperation projects have been dropped, are frozen, or - Countless such water cooperation projects have been dropped, are frozen, or are being implemented very slowly, even though financing is available Not enough (financial) incentives for undertaking such projects (incl. for staff!)
+Very few (if any) opportunities to bring together ALL stakeholders, at early concentual stage or during implementation when mainer correction course - Not enough (financia) incentives for undertaking such projects (incl. for staff) Very few (if any) opportunities to bring together ALL stakeholders, at early conceptual stage, or during implementation when major correction course is needed (eg. treaty, contract renegotiation, political changes...)
+Silo problem, parallel project preparation paths that do not intersect, culture issues, stakeholders do not meet or at a late (too late!) stage - Legal, procedural issues (eg. Interactions between financiers, private sector and NGOs; consultations between countries before formal agreements...)
+Need for an informal wafe snare to snark and catalyse concertion to - Need for an informal "safe space" to spark and catalyse cooperation, to build bridges, develop confidence between actors at an early stage,

-- Proposed major dam in Asia in a transboundary context; - But intersectoral issues dominate: conflict potential around waterenergy-food, both seasonal and spatial - 2007: a MDB engages "unilaterally" with upstream riparian country, by committing to provide a credit to fund a feasibility study -- potentially leading to major funding depending on its outcome - Downstream countries oppose the project; a series of consultations with 6 riparian countries are organized before and during the study but they do not change their mind; - but they do not change their mind; After some ups and downs, the feasibility study is completed in 2014; it shows the project is technically feasible though with a number of caveats (notably finance, institutional and capacity issues) The downstream country renews its strong opposition.
+- Proposed major dam in Asia in a transboundary context; - But intersectoral issues dominate: conflict potential around water- - energy-food, both seasonal and spatial - 2007: a MDB engages "unilaterally" with upstream riparian country, by committing to provide a credit to fund a feasibility study --potentially leading to major funding depending on its outcome - Downstream countries oppose the project; a series of consultations with 6 riparian countries are organized before and during the study but they do not change their mind; - but they do not change their mind; After some ups and downs, the feasibility study is completed in 2014; it shows the project is technically feasible though with a number of caveats (notably finance, institutional and capacity issues) The downstream country renews its strong opposition.
 A mediation is not feasible.
 The project is not bankable and the MDB eventually drops it, following an engagement of almost 10 years Could a "safe space" have helped initially (before 2007) by bringing key stakeholders around a basin development plan, before the MDB made any "unilateral" commitment?
 Could a "safe space" have helped to explore new options with all riparians countries post feasibility study?